jacobv95/dataUncert/README.md

  - Perform regression where the regression constants are affected by the uncertanty of the data

 ## Documentation
-The documentation is split in to 4 parts:
+The documentation is split in to 3 parts:
  - 1 variables
  - 2 Importing data
  - 3 Fitting

-Se the folder "docs" for the documentation
+See the folder "docs" for the documentation

 # How to install
 Just run ```pip install dataUncert```